 I walked during the semi-cold to cold season and had a thick fleece and a slim, lightweight rain jacket that also worked as a wind shell.

 It suffices with the pair of pants you wear.
 Do not pack a pair of pants!
 Make sure the ones you choose are of the type where you can take off the legs with a zipper – without having to remove the shoe.
 Often you walk with shorts only.
 Women can use a sarong or such to cover the legs when they enter churches – if that is necessary, I am not totally sure of this.

 Bring a pair of mittens, a beanie and long merino wool long-johns to sleep in during the semi-cold to cold season.

 Three pairs of socks,

-A rain parka that can accommodate a backpack can be a choice of you backpack is not waterproof.
-These are cheap and easy to buy along the way.
+A rain parka that can accommodate a backpack can be a choice if your backpack is not waterproof.
+These are cheap, lightweight and easy to buy along the way.

 Yes you need one.
 Summer – wide brimmed to protect your nose and neck.
 The rest of the year, you will want a beanie to keep your head warm when you sleep.

 - 50 ml of schampoo with a good cork